 Address: 6363 Spring Mill Rd., Indianapolis, IN 46260

 Holliday Park is one of the oldest parks in Indianapolis.
-The land was donated in 1916 by John and Evaline Holliday, and throughout the decades, it has provided access to the natural beauty of the Indiana flora and fauna.
-The park features more than 3.5 miles of hiking and walking trails in addition to a playground, nature center, pond, wetlands, and a plethora of lovely green spaces.
+The land was donated in 1916 by John and Evaline Holliday, and throughout the decades, it has provided access to the natural beauty of Indiana’s flora and fauna.
+The park features more than 3.5 miles of hiking and walking trails, a playground, a nature center, a pond, wetlands, and many lovely green spaces.

 See Related: Most Beautiful and Best Running Trails in America